maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

+## Part 2: Starting with Questions

+>startingwithquestions.md file
+>
-Answer the following questions and provide the SQL queries used to find the answer.
+> * Provide the answer to the 5 questions and the queries used to answer each question

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**